-The consolidated entity has a related party relationship with its KMP (see Remuneration Report).
+The consolidated entity has a related party relationship with its key management personnel (see Remuneration Report).

 Business transactions with related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.